How to Overcome Four Big Challenges of Managing the a Mobile Workforce

 According to an Emergence Venture Capital report by Keven Spain, the key to bringing these remote workers together into a productive and efficient team is technology.
 The report states that, "Although software can't solve every issue, it can go a long way toward helping employees get their jobs done on time, allowing them to enjoy their jobs more, and enabling them to better understand the impact of their work."

-Building your remote workforce team
+Workforce Management: Building your mobile team

 The first challenge is finding, and then keeping, the right people.
 A study by Cisco Systems identified the characteristics of successful remote workers.
 They are outstanding communicators who are focused, organized, flexible and adaptable.
 They are self-motivated, independent and results-driven.
 To set this team up for success, it's important to have an onboarding and training process to match those characteristics.
-Our guide outlines the steps to accelerating time to competency so that new hires can meet productivity goals faster.
+Our guide outlines the steps to accelerating time to competency so new hires can meet productivity goals faster.

 Remote employees do not have an experienced coworker standing next to them, so they need information at their fingertips, when and where their work is happening.
 Staff development needs to be a major focus, because remote workers must be knowledgeable and self-confident as they interact with job tasks, inventory and customers throughout the store.
 If you're still using over-the-shoulder training and outdated videos, it's time to change.
 Modern eLearning is tailored to individual learning preferences and schedules, and delivered through a mobile device at the point of need.

-Remote Workforce: Accessing up-to-date information
+Mobile Workforce: Employees accessing up-to-date information

 The next challenge is information.
-Your remote workforce needs immediate access to reliable information, same as they would if they were sitting at a desk.
-Their positive and efficient interactions with customers are what drive your business success.
+Your mobile workforce needs immediate access to reliable information, same as they would if they were sitting at a desk.
+Their positive and efficient interactions with each customer are what drive business success.
 So they need technology that works reliably and solid training to feel confident using it.
 Ideally, information should be accessible on a highly portable mobile device they already feel comfortable with, such as their phone or tablet.
 They will feel empowered and focused when they know they have the information they need for every job task or customer engagement right at their fingertips.

 This information is their link to their manager and team.
 But since they are working remotely, it has to be adaptable to the work environment, mobile device, shifting schedule and changing needs that mobile employees find themselves in.